-≥ 90% in previous Science course, ≥ 85% on EOC, Teacher appraisal (2 of 3 required)
+≥ 90% in previous Science course & Teacher appraisal

+Grade 10-12:

-Grade 10-12: ≥ 93% in both semesters of previous college prep Science course (ESS) and teacher recommendation
+≥ 93% in both semesters of previous college prep Science course (ESS) and teacher recommendation Refer to criteria for Honors/AP® courses

 Next Gen Biology fosters an in-depth understanding of biology content and emphasizes the development of important skills, such as communication, collaboration, inquiry, problem solving and flexibility that will serve students throughout their educational and professional lives.
 The scientific content consists of the integration of life sciences and earth systems.
 This course serves to guide students toward a deeper level of understanding about the world and human impacts on the planet.
 Students will be challenged to use higher levels of reasoning and critical thinking to understand living systems and apply science practices to real world problems.